Skip to content

 Then, add "Deploy Keys" to the bypass list and set this specific bypass permission to "Always allow".

 Now, to make use of this deploy key in your release workflow, you need to check out the repository using the SSH private key.
-Add the private key as an actions secret on the repository.

 Then, update your workflow as follows: